Heavy rain and mountain snow across the northwestern U.S. this weekend

 A Pacific storm system will continue to impact the West Coast through Sunday.
 Heavy rainfall could lead to flash flooding, river and small stream flooding, as well as mudslides and debris flows, especially over burn scars.
 At higher elevations, strong winds and heavy snowfall, with accumulations of 1 to 3 feet, could result in hazardous travel through mountain passes.
 Read More...

-Wednesday Night A 30 percent chance of showers, mainly after 11pm.
-Mostly cloudy, with a low around 42.
-South wind 8 to 18 mph, with gusts as high as 28 mph.
-New precipitation amounts of less than a tenth of an inch possible.
+Today A 40 percent chance of showers.
+Mostly cloudy, with a temperature rising to near 38 by 11am, then falling to around 32 during the remainder of the day.
+West southwest wind 10 to 15 mph, with gusts as high as 22 mph.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Tonight A 20 percent chance of showers.
 Mostly cloudy, with a low around 30.
 Northwest wind around 10 mph.

 Monday Mostly sunny, with a high near 42.
 North wind around 10 mph.

 Monday Night Mostly clear, with a low around 30.
 East northeast wind around 10 mph.